scuzzydude/asimov/asimov.md

 ### Elon Throwdown

 As an engineer, I've always been impressed with Tesla and SpaceX.
 Both are amazing companies, and it seems like Elon Musk has an exceptional appreciation of application engineering, which sometimes requires a higher level of thinking than any fundamental technology.
-I've been anti-Tesla, the car, out of a different principle.
+I've been anti-Tesla, the car, on a different principle.

-Nikola Tesla was an important engineer and inventor, and some of his most important inventions were alternating current (AC) motors and distribution systems, which are used in most every building in the world.
-Tesla, the car, uses direct current (DC) motors, which were invented before Nikola Tesla was born.
+Nikola Tesla was an important engineer and inventor, and some of his most important inventions were alternating current (AC) motors and distribution systems.
 While many own Tesla vehicles, every American, and most people on the planet, have used AC power of some sort in their lifetime.
 If you used a lamp, a refrigerator, a washing machine, a microwave, or a hair dryer, you've benefited from Mr. Tesla's inventions.
 Tesla was the first commercially viable electric car, and if you're going to name a company after a genius, you better live up to it.
 Nikola Tesla's legacy of alternating current has probably done more to increase human lifespan, reduce poverty and disease, and increase prosperity than any innovation before or after.

 For me, Tesla's name is now remembered most often as a curse I spit every time one of those silent predators roll up on me while I'm talking a walk.